sotte/presenting.vim/examples/PresentingDemo.markdown

 ## Checkboxes / To-Do Lists

-Checkboxes are rendered with Unicode as either unchecked or checked boxes.
+Checkboxes are rendered with Unicode as either empty or filled squares.

 - [ ] Not done yet
 - [x] Done